samboy/Jober/Doc/Wrapoptions.md

 # WRAPY

-This is the opposite of the `WRAPX` map option: The west edge and the east edge can not be crossed, but going north at the noth edge puts one on the south edge of the map, and going south at the south edge puts one on the north edge of the map.
+This is the opposite of the `WRAPX` map option: The west edge and the east edge can not be crossed, but going north at the north edge puts one on the south edge of the map, and going south at the south edge puts one on the north edge of the map.

-This wrap option is sometimes called a “Uranus” map, since Uranus spins north-to-south.
+This wrap option is sometimes called a “Uranus” map, since Uranus spins vertically.

 An ASCII diagram: